 1 had a great time volunteering with my co-workers today!
 Check out the pictures on the Company's page.

-The updates from Sergio and Eric give away confidential information about the Company, so they are not appropriate to post on social media.
+away confidential information about the Company, so they are not appropriate to post on social media.

 Margaret's update is appropriate as it only references information that is already publicly available on Triton's site.